 In terms of its flaws, it should be noted that the book is written very dry; and is extremely dense, with many repetitions.
 As such, many chapters are just a repetition with a deepening of the first three; which finally summarize concisely and effectively the entire book.
 Chapters “8 – Moving Northeast”, “11 – Negotiating the Spirit of the Deal” and “12: Shape Perceptions to Claim Value”; however, bring real added value to the whole of it and are definitely worth reading.

-In any case, I think that this book is absolutely excellent; and can make a considerable difference in the carrying out of negotiations for those who have read it.
+In any case, I think that 3-D Negotiation is absolutely excellent; and can make a considerable difference in the carrying out of negotiations for those who have read it.
 Definitely a must-read for all those who have to make negotiations with high stakes!

 - Very comprehensive.